 Copyright Quick Guide

-This Guide was originally conceived by Dr. Kenneth Crews and updated in 2015 in anticipation of the new Copyright Advisory Office website.
+This Guide was originally conceived by Dr. Kenneth Crews and updated in 2015 in anticipation of the new Copyright Advisory Services website.
 Its purpose is to provide an overview of copyright law and it emphasizes key issues discussed in greater depth on this site.
 The Guide examines such seminal issues as fundamental principles of copyright law, copyright ownership, fair use and other permitted uses and provides a short bibliographic list.

 The Fundamental Principles of Copyright